apzcn6/DigitalConceptTutorial/README.md

 # Step 3
+Starting the paritioning process

 Open windows partitioning tool.

 Steps to open:

 1. Hit windows key or click start on the windows icon on the bottom right of your screen.
-2. Type partition
+2. Type <em>partition</em>
-3. Click Create and format disk paritions
+3. Click <em>Create and Format Disk Paritions</em>

 # Step 4
+Setting up the partition

-Shrink the exisiting partition by right clicking the partition and select Shrink Volume.
+Shrink the exisiting partition by right clicking the partition and select <em>Shrink Volume</em>.

 Then wait for the partition to be added